 - Water from seven lakes barely enough to last 60 days: BMC

-- Lake levels rising, but water supply cuts to continue in city till Aug 14
+- With lake levels rising, BMC does away with water supply cuts in city

 According to civic officials, the total stock will last the city for another 88 days or till mid-August.
 BMC supplies more than 3,000 million litres of water everyday to the city.
 Ramesh Bambale, hydraulic engineer said, “We have not considered any water cuts as yet.
 We will take a call later in the monsoon.
 As of date, the city has enough water.”